 The art of rebranding is not transformation.
 It is continuity under pressure.

+Every business has accumulated memory in the market, even if the old identity is imperfect.
 That memory may live in a color, a phrase, a founder’s face, a storefront sign, a service nickname, a proposal format, or a tone customers have learned to associate with reliability.
 To discard these assets casually is to burn money you already spent.

 Useful equity -> preserve or translate